saraedum/standardese/news/model.rst

   point out equivalent `find` commands that could be used instead to ease migration.

+* Symbols in the `std` namespace are not automatically linked to the cppreference.com search page anymore.
+The `--comment.external_doc` switch can still be used to get the old behavior.
+However, one should use `--external` to get proper linking using their doxygen tagfile instead.

 **Fixed:**

 * Improve display of `--help` by autodetecting terminal width.